POSYDON-code/POSYDON/dev-tools/README.md

 ### `generate_baseline.sh`

-Generates baseline HDF5 files from a designated branch or tag.
+Generates baseline HDF5 files from a designated branch name and optionally a SHA to specify a commit.
 Can also promote existing outputs to baseline with `--promote`.

 ```bash
 ./generate_baseline.sh <branch> [sha] [metallicities]